 Inanimate objects are about to change the way you think about workplace design.
 As our fixtures get smarter and our furniture is freed from the tyranny of the cord, architects and interior designers will find themselves both informed by and reacting to the need to accommodate technology.
 Here are five ways we predict the IoT will impact how architects and interior designers practice workplace design:

-- Space Utilization Analysis.
-Sensors in mobile devices or light fixtures already allow facilities managers and designers to track human activity across the office, giving them a deeper understanding of which spaces get a lot of use and which don’t.
-The ability to parse this treasure trove of data quickly will lead many organizations to rethink their real estate strategy.
-Design Impact: Space utilization data analysis may inspire an increase in office renovations as facilities owners and managers seek more efficient use of space.
+- Smarter Space Utilization Analysis.
+Sensors in mobile devices or light fixtures already allow facilities managers and designers to track human activity across the office, giving them a deeper understanding of which areas get a lot of use and which don’t.
+The IoT’s ability to parse this treasure trove of data more deeply and more quickly will lead many organizations to seriously rethink their real estate strategy.

 Interested in a conversation about the IoT’s impact on your design practice?
 Contact us through the form at the bottom of this page.